 (8) Offers of admission for domestic students shall be made only in writing by the Executive Director, Student Administration.

-(9) Offers of admission for international students shall be made only in writing by the Executive Director, Deakin International.
+(9) Offers of admission for international students shall be made only in writing by the Pro Vice-Chancellor (International) or delegate.

 (10) Offers of admission for applicants to the Institute for Koorie Education shall be made only in writing by the Director, Institute for Koorie Education (IKE).

 (11) Pursuant to the Admission Process, Enrolment, Fees and Charges policy, the University may withdraw an offer in the following circumstances:

 (12) A person who seeks to be admitted by the University to a course or unit must apply for admission in accordance with University-approved processes and within relevant timeframes.
 Irrespective of eligibility or any other provision in this policy, the Executive Director, Student Administration or the Pro Vice-Chancellor (International) may, on reasonable grounds, refuse an application for admission from any applicant.

 (13) Applicants may apply for deferral of their studies within five working days of receiving an offer of a place in a course, through the process applicable to them as detailed in their offer letter or as outlined on the University website.

 (14) The University will normally allow domestic students to defer for up to 24 months and international students for 12 months.
 The Faculty Executive Dean or their delegate may consider requests from students for longer deferral periods in special circumstances.